 Fifth Undergraduate Seismic Design Competition Held in New Orleans

-Teams brought commercial office buildings that they designed to the competition, where they were tested on a shake table in front of an audience.
+Teams brought commercial office buildings which they designed to the competition, where they were tested on a shake table in front of an audience.
 Structures were built to maximize floor space for tenants while minimizing seismic damage, and were evaluated based on architectural design, structural innovation and financial return for the client over the life of the structure.
 Additional points were awarded for the teams’ posters and power point presentations.